ScaledMap/LoadOut/README.md

 7) There is a note taking app.
 Each category has it's own note taking app.
 To get to the app click on the yellow button on the bookmarks page and then click notes.
 You can also obfuscate the text.
 Only one option is currently available though.

 8) convert youtube links and reddit links into invidious and libreddit links.
-It will pull up one of instance of those sites at random.
+It will pull up one of the instances at random.
 Makes it easy to not have to think about going to those privacy alternatives.

 9) If you add a youtube video to the application, the application will recognize that it's a youtube video and a playlist option with show up in that category.
 When you click on the playlist button, the application will automatically start playing all the videos in that category as a playlist.
 Really barebones option for music playlists or anything else you would need a playlist for.

 10) You can shorten urls and save the shortened links.

 Might be better to just look at the settings page below.